Zexi-Tan/Zexi-Tan.github.io/_pages/about.md

 </style>

 I am a third-year undergraduate student in the **Fuxi Class of Computer Science and Technology** at the **School of Computer Science and Technology, Guangdong University of Technology**.
 My mentor is **[Prof. Yiqun Zhang](https://yqzhang-zz.github.io/zh/)** at Guangdong University of Technology.
+Under the guidance of my mentor, I have published 11 papers, with nearly 100 citations on Google Scholar.

 ## <i class="fas fa-search"></i> Research Interests